Should You Be Thinking of Digital Marketing for Artists Now?

 Nothing Beats Direct Patronage in the Long Run

-I believe you should make marketing to patrons who buy directly your #1 distribution channel.
-Furthermore, you should consider working with galleries as an auxiliary distribution channel.
+I believe you should make marketing to patrons who buy your #1 distribution channel directly.
+Furthermore, it would help if you considered working with galleries as an auxiliary distribution channel.
 It is good to get in galleries.
 But don’t bet your livelihood on sales from them.
 Most artists cannot earn a living from gallery-only income.

 To sell to patrons directly, start with learning the best ways to identify and make connections with them.
 Then stay in touch with them until they are ready to buy and beyond.

-For some artists, the thought of making connections and staying in touch is a chilling concept.
-To the point that they either give up quickly or never even try.
+For some artists, the thought of making connections and staying in touch is a chilling concept to the point that they either give up quickly or never even try.
 Nonetheless, countless artists make digital marketing work for them.
-It is a sad fact that too many artists avoid adopting systems that will help them make sales throughout their careers.
+Sadly, too many artists avoid adopting systems that will help them make sales throughout their careers.

 Digital Marketing for Artists Is Proven to Work